 There are some great views from the ski areas near the start and finish of the ride, and at the south end of the loop are large sections of bedrock breaking off from a plateau creating a "rock city".

-This singletrack currently brings you to the North Country Trail, a section that has always been shared use.
-However, starting in late 2014, you'll follow a new parallel trail.
-These trails (both the current and the planned parallel trail) head south through challenging rock gardens.
+, which was built to replace the newly closed-to-bikes white trail..
+The black trail heads south through challenging rock gardens.
 You cross the CCC road and after a short singletrack descent, head right for a 100 yards or so on an old logging road until you hit the first of the "pale ale trails".
 Go right on South Pale Ale, cross the road and do Middle Pale Ale, with its challenging rock sections.

 Although you can't ride on the path through the main large rocks, you probably want to stop at the cul de sac and look over the top of the ledges of these rocks.
 Quite the site.
-When you've had your fill, head up the road briefly until you take a right onto what is currently the North Country Trail (marked as the Finger Lakes Trail).
-Cyclists will retain access to this section, so enjoy it as it dives between two large rocks and then heads left on a nice flowy (but sometimes technical) surfing of the contour.
+When you've had your fill, head up the road briefly until you take a right onto what used to be the North Country Trail/Finger Lakes Trail.
+Cyclists retained access to this section, so enjoy it as it dives between two large rocks and then heads left on a nice flowy (but sometimes technical) surfing of the contour.